 For business owners, franchising is a great way to rapidly expand your ‘brand’ without the burden of personally funding all the growth.
 Let’s face it, brick and mortar development is tough as it requires tons of capital and effort.
 Like most business owners, time and money are usually in very short supply and your skill sets are in operating your business not in real estate development.
-You have a great product, your process has been perfected, service is fantastic, customers are constantly telling you should expand, cash flow is great and you see competition growing and stealing market share.
+You have a great product, your process has been perfected, service is fantastic, customers are constantly saying that you should expand, cash flow is great and you see competition growing and stealing market share.
 You are constantly convincing yourself to keep life simple but there’s always that very wise quote going through your head, “In this world you’re either growing or you’re dying!”
 This is where franchising comes to mind.
-Franchising creates a path for the business owner to uphold these very sacred ‘brand standards’ that took years of blood, sweat and tears to create while allowing the use of this intellectual property by others.
+Franchising creates a path for the business owner to uphold sacred ‘brand standards’ that took years of blood, sweat and tears to create while allowing their use by others.

-For franchisees, this is an opportunity to replicate proven business principles that have been market tested with a brand that has acceptance by a broad audience.
+For franchisees, this is an opportunity to replicate proven business principles that have been market tested by a broad audience.
 This opportunity creates a new relationship, better yet a partnership, between the novice brand partner and the seasoned brand partner by offering a wide range of system support in an independent small business setting.
 There is no trial and error of systems, standards, design, branding, packaging, costs or other business factors for the franchisee to consider.
-Execution of the established business model is the #1 priority for the new brad partner.
+Execution of the established business model is the #1 priority for the new brand partner.

 Federal law defines and shapes the act of franchising.
 Under the Federal Trade Commission (“FTC”) Franchise Rule, also referred to as the “Amended FTC Rule” following an amendment effective July 1, 2007

 Determining a concept’s viability in being a franchise system is the first step in franchising.
 Prematurely offering a franchise opportunity for sale leads to both short and long-term obstacles